-- WORK PLAN -- Corresponds to Section V's Review Criteria) (2) Response (4) Impact and (5) Resources/ and Capabilities - Describe the activities or steps that you will use to achieve each of the requirements and objectives proposed during the entire period of performance in the Methodology section.
+- Collaborate with other federally funded programs related to newborn screening to reduce duplication such as the HRSA-funded newborn screening programs including the Newborn Screening Clearinghouse, and the Quality Improvement in Newborn Screening Program (HRSA-18-070). - Create and implement an evaluation plan to measure program impact. - Develop a sustainability plan for the project to support the project beyond federal funding period. - WORK PLAN -- Corresponds to Section V's Review Criteria) (2) Response and (4) Impact - Describe the activities or steps that you will use to achieve each of the requirements and objectives proposed during the entire period of performance in the Methodology section (Attachment 1).
 Use a timeline that includes each activity and identifies responsible staff.
 Identify meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities, including development of the application and further, to the extent to which these contributors reflect the cultural, racial, linguistic and geographic diversity of the population and communities served. - Identify meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities, including development of the application.

-Logic Model: You must submit a logic model for designing and managing the project (Attachment 1).
+Logic Model: You should submit a logic model for designing and managing the project (Attachment 1).
 A logic model is a one-page diagram that presents the conceptual framework for a proposed project and explains the links among program elements.
-While there are many versions of logic models, for the purposes of this announcement, the logic model should summarize the connections between the:
+While there are many versions of logic models, for the purposes of this notice, the logic model should summarize the connections between the: